NanoGraf31415926535/Algorithms-with-Python/Optimization_Algorithms/Simulated_Annealing/simulated_explanation.md

         * **Cooling:** The `temperature` is reduced by multiplying it with the `cooling_rate`.
 This gradually decreases the probability of accepting worse solutions, allowing the algorithm to converge towards a minimum.
         * The current state is recorded in the `history`.
     * **Return:** The algorithm returns the `best_solution` found, its `best_energy`, and the `history` of the process.

-**How to Run:**

-Save this code as a Python file (e.g., `simulated_annealing_standard.py`) and run it.
-You should see the "optimal" solution and its value.
-Keep in mind that because it's a stochastic algorithm, the result might vary slightly between runs.
-You can experiment with the `initial_temperature`, `cooling_rate`, `num_iterations`, and `step_size` to see how they affect the performance.

-This implementation provides a basic understanding of how Simulated Annealing works using only standard Python libraries.
-The `scipy.optimize.dual_annealing` function is a more sophisticated version that often performs better in practice.